Khomotso-Mohlala/Ms_Mohlala/figures/README_FIGURES.txt

 Fig3_StackedBar_InfectionCategory.png - Stacked bar chart showing how frequently each HPV genotype occurs across single, double, triple, quadruple + infections.
 Fig4_Heatmap_CoInfection.png          - Patterns of HPV co-infection at baseline.
 Fig5_Alluvial_Persistence.png         - HPV genotype persistence and clearance trajectories.

+All figures were generated in R using ggplot2 and tidyverse packages and correspond to objectives described in the main README.